isomorphic-software/smartclient-docs/classes/Canvas.md

 Floating scrollbars are typically only appropriate for scrollbars that are hidden by default and get shown as the user actively scrolls the widget handle, such as in the [Canvas.nativeAutoHideScrollbars](#attr-canvasnativeautohidescrollbars) case.
 If floating scrollbars are permanently visible over the component handle, they may block some of the widget's content.

 **Flags**: IRA

 ---
-## Attr: Canvas.pendingMarkerVisible

-### Description
-This attribute indicates whether the [pending marker class](#attr-canvaspendingmarkerstyle) should be appended to the list of CSS classes applied to this canvas.
-By default, this extra class overlays a small shape in the corner of this canvas.

-**Flags**: IRW

----
 ## Attr: Canvas.extraSpace